I’m sure you’ve heard about all the hacks that are taking place these days.

-That was by far the largest security breach in history, and unfortunately scammers who weren’t even in on that attack soon began taking advantage of the fear and confusion it created.
+Some of the most recent hacks resulted in some of the largest security breaches in history, and unfortunately scammers who weren’t even in on those attacks soon began taking advantage of the fear and confusion they created.

 One of the most common of these scams are fake emails that appear to be from the “Big 3” credit reporting agencies offering free credit monitoring services.

 I recently started receiving messages from readers letting me know they’re receiving these emails yet again, and I’ve received at least half a dozen of them myself over the last couple of days.